richarduggelberg/katacoda-git-tutorial/git-tutorial/step12.md

 # Merge conflict 2

 Do you remember those changes we stashed earlier?
 Well, we're going to apply them now.
+You get stuff back from the stash by popping the stash.

 Let's pop the stash! `git stash pop`{{execute}}